Buying real estate in South Africa?

 Do banks lend to US citizens in South Africa in 2026?

-As of early 2026, major South African banks actively offer mortgage products to US citizens, with FNB, Nedbank, and Standard Bank all having established non-resident lending programs specifically designed for foreign nationals buying property in South Africa.
+As of early 2026, several major South African banks actively offer mortgage products to US citizens and other foreign nationals, with dedicated non-resident lending tracks available at banks like FNB, Nedbank, and Standard Bank.

-US citizens generally receive the same treatment as other foreign nationals when applying for mortgages in South Africa, with lending decisions based primarily on deposit size, income documentation, and creditworthiness rather than nationality.
+US citizens generally receive similar treatment to other foreign nationals when applying for mortgages in South Africa, with no preferential treatment based on nationality; what matters far more is your deposit size, income documentation, and compliance paperwork.

 There is a full document dedicated to mortgage for foreigners in our pack covering the property buying process in South Africa.